Matt Shaw (baseball): Professional career

 The Chicago Cubs selected Shaw in the first round, with the 13th overall selection, of the 2023 Major League Baseball draft.
 On July 14, 2023, Shaw signed with the Cubs for the full slot value of $4.85 million.
 He split his first professional season between the rookie-level Arizona Complex League Cubs, High-A South Bend Cubs, and Double-A Tennessee Smokies.

 Shaw split the 2024 campaign between Tennessee and the Triple-A Iowa Cubs, playing in 121 total games and hitting .284/.379/.488 with 21 home runs, 71 RBI, and 31 stolen bases.
 He won the 2024 Southern League Most Valuable Player Award with Tennessee.

 On March 17, 2025, Shaw had his contract selected after making Chicago's Opening Day roster.
 Shaw made his MLB debut on March 18, during the MLB Tokyo Series.
 Shaw recorded an infield single as his first career hit as a major leaguer the following day.
 On March 29, Shaw entered a game in the eight inning as a pinch hitter and hit his first career home run off of Jalen Beeks of the Arizona Diamondbacks.

-Shaw struggled offensively as the Cubs' starting third baseman, batting .172 with 1 home run and 18 strikeouts in 18 games.
-He was demoted to the Cubs Triple-A Iowa affiliate.
-On May 19 he was recalled to the major league club and was inserted into the starting lineup at third base.
-On July 3 Shaw hit a walk-off sacrifice fly in extra innings to score the zombie runner in a 1-0 victory over Cleveland.
+Shaw struggled offensively as the Cubs' starting third baseman, batting .172 with only two extra-base hits in 18 games.
+He was demoted to the Cubs' Triple-A Iowa affiliate.
+On May 19, he was recalled to the major league club and began another long slump.
+On July 3, Shaw hit a walk-off sacrifice fly in extra innings to score the zombie runner in a 1-0 victory over Cleveland.
+After some mechanical adjustments, Shaw had a much stronger second half of the season.
+He finished among the leaders at third base in wRC+ and defensive runs saved.

 During a late-season series against the Cincinnati Reds, manager Craig Counsell told reporters that Shaw missed a game to attend a "funeral of a friend."
 An anonymous league source subsequently told The Athletic that he had attended the memorial service of Charlie Kirk in Glendale, Arizona.
+Shaw later defended the decision.
+He said he had been friends with Charlie Kirk since meeting him in the apartment complex where he lived in Arizona.
+He said Kirk texted him after every Cubs game.
+He further recalled that one of the last things Kirk said to him was "Please, sir, save Chicago."
+Shaw added "We're going to do that.
+We're going to save Chicago from horrible crime."
+In December 2025, Shaw spoke at Turning Point USA AmericaFest 2025.
+Dan Freedman speculated in Forbes that Shaw's politics may have made it difficult for the Cubs to trade him in the 2025–26 offseason after the team signed free agent third baseman Alex Bregman.